 It’s been a tough year for the hospitality and the travel industry, with many trips in 2020 postponed or cancelled.
-You can understand why holiday companies are airing on the side of caution in 2021.
+You can understand why holiday companies were airing on the side of caution in 2021.
 So, yes, we were a little apprehensive that after paying the extra for a stay and play break with Haven, we would be left disappointed like last year, especially after reading the recent reviews.
 However, we were pleasantly surprised by our trip, so I thought I would share our 2021 review of Havan Perran Sands the Stay & Play experience.

-With covid-19 still running around the population and the confusing and messy travel requirements, we opted for our usual UK staycation this year, not a huge surprise really, as Disneyland Paris is our usual go-to for European trips but that sadly has been delayed until at least 2022 but I will confirm that UK staycations are expensive and more so this year with many deals limited, so I am glad we went later July.
+With covid-19 still running around the population and the confusing and messy travel requirements, we opted for our usual UK staycation this year, not a huge surprise really, as Disneyland Paris is our usual go-to for European trips, but that sadly has been delayed until at least 2022, but I will confirm that UK staycations are expensive and more so this year with many deals limited, so I am glad we went later July.
 I want to point out that we travelled on Monday 19th July 2021, after the restrictions were eased across England.

 What is Stay & Play?

 Essentially a stay and play is the whole Haven experience while still maintaining some control.
 We paid the extra for the stay and play, which I will explain in further detail below.

 - Use of the mini-market & launderette